automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gasosaurus.md

 # Gasosaurus
-## Description: Yes, that's its real name, and no, it isn't for the reason you think.
+## Yes, that's its real name, and no, it isn't for the reason you think.